ufilme/easy-folder-encryption-script/README.md

 **Finally** download the script and edit it by replacing the variable `DIR` with the path to your folder

     nano ~/crypt.sh
-You can also change the bytes for the encryption level at the variable `bytes` (16, 24, 32)
+You can also change the bytes for the encryption level at the variable `bytes`.
+Possible levels: 16, 24, 32.

 ---
 # How to Run